Boxberg Racetrack: Trackday at the Bosch Test Center

 - Mountain Pass: Simulation of a mountain pass with radii of 6—15 m

-dynamic area
+Dynamic area

 The circular dynamic area with a diameter of 300 meters is the place for braking and evasive maneuvers.